allanchua101/hau-ai-powered-lms/README.md

           width="712px" />
 </p>
 <p align="center">
-     HAU innovation collator is a client-side only application that aggregates awesome artificial intelligence and innovation related videos that aims to help students boost their software engineering skills and promote commoditization of AI technologies.
+     HAU innovation collator is a client-side only application that aggregates awesome artificial intelligence and innovation related videos.
+It aims to help students boost their software engineering skills and promote commoditization of AI technologies.
 </p>

 [Live POC Website](https://allanchua101.github.io/hau-ai-powered-lms/)